AI-Hypercomputer/gpu-recipes/RL/nemoRL/a4/qwen2.5-1.5b/README.md

 kubectl get pods | grep ray-cluster
 ```

-Once everything is correctly set up, you should see '2/2 Running' for all the pods (head and workers), like this example:
+If everything is set up correctly, you should see '2/2 Running' for all the pods (head and workers), like this example:

 ```
 ray-cluster-kuberay-head-l7bw6                          2/2     Running     0          106s